YunRuiHuang/ICSI499Project/database/readme.md

   - method = GET

-    summary: this use to check the user password correct or not, return JSON
+    summary: this use to check the user password correct or not, return the password match or not

     description: This method use to check the password, response (200) as success, (203) as password or user error.
-The user can identify by user id or email
+The *body* should contain password value.